Argentina Trade Statistics

 1957 - 2017 | Monthly | ARS mn | International Monetary Fund

 AR: Exports: fob: Local Currency data was reported at 60,631.200 ARS mn in Feb 2017.
 This records a decrease from the previous number of 67,645.455 ARS mn for Jan 2017.
-AR: Exports: fob: Local Currency data is updated monthly, averaging 0.071 ARS mn from Jan 1957 to Feb 2017, with 722 observations.
+AR: Exports: fob: Local Currency data is updated monthly, averaging 0.071 ARS mn from Jan 1957 (Median) to Feb 2017, with 722 observations.
 The data reached an all-time high of 85,455.707 ARS mn in Aug 2016 and a record low of 0.000 ARS mn in Feb 1971.
 AR: Exports: fob: Local Currency data remains active status in CEIC and is reported by International Monetary Fund.
 The data is categorized under Global Database’s Argentina – Table AR.IMF.IFS: Trade Statistics.

 Last Frequency Range